yorikvanhavre/FreeCAD-manual/discovering_freecad/the_freecad_interface.md

 ## The FreeCAD interface

 FreeCAD uses the [Qt framework](https://en.wikipedia.org/wiki/Qt_(software)) to draw and manage its interface.
-This framework is used in a wide range of applications, so the FreeCAD interface is very classical and presents no particular difficulty to understand.
+This framework is used in a wide range of applications.
+The FreeCAD interface is pretty classical and presents no particular difficulty to understand.
 Most buttons are standard and will be found where you expect them (File -> Open, Edit -> Paste, etc).
-Here is the look of FreeCAD when you open it for the first time, just after installing, showing you the start center:
+Here is the look of FreeCAD when you open it for the first time, just after installing, showing you the [start center](https://wiki.freecadweb.org/Start_Workbench):

 ![FreeCAD interface screenshot 01](http://www.freecadweb.org/wiki/images/4/49/Freecad-interface-01.jpg)

-The start center is a convenient "welcome screen", that shows useful information for newcomers, like the latest files you have been working on, what's new in the FreeCAD world, or quick info about the most common Workbenches.
+The start center is a convenient "welcome screen", that shows useful information for newcomers, like the latest files you have been working on, what's new in the FreeCAD world, and some general information like how to get help.
 It will also notify you if a new stable version of FreeCAD is available.

 Close the Start Page tab (click on the tab x near the bottom) and create a new document (Ctrl-N):